skx/dotfiles/.emacs.d/init.md

 ## Initial Functions

-Common Lisp is required by some other later things, more detail here would be nice but to get started we'll just require that library:
+Common Lisp is required by some things later in this file.
+More detail here would be nice but in order to get started we'll just require that library:

 ```lisp
 (require 'cl)